20mattk/20mattk/README.md

 Hello and welcome!
 I've got interests in data analytics, machine learning, and data science!
+I graduated with a computer science degree in May 2022, and have been working as a data analyst since August 2023.